 C.2 Promotion: Promotion begins with a letter from the faculty member to the Dean.
 For consideration, the request must be received in the Dean's Office by May 1 for review during the fall semester.

-C.3 The Reports: tThe faculty member shall file an original and one copy of a report (with executive summary) with the chair of the COB Personnel Committee by August 23(January 23) .
-(Where feasible, the contents should be in electronic form).
+C.3 The Reports: Unless specified otherwise, all due dates refer to the Fall or Spring Undergraduate Semester Calendar in which the candidate is being considered for tenure/promotion.
+It will be referred to as the semester.
+The faculty member shall file an original and one copy of a report (with executive summary) with the chair of the COB Personnel Committee one week prior to the beginning of the semester in which he/she will be reviewed..
 The report should include all available annual work plans and annual reviews for all years covered by the tenure or promotion review.
 Copies of the annual reviews may be obtained from the Dean’s office.
 The faculty member may include any other information he or she wishes to be considered.
-In addition the faculty member must provide separately to the chair of the COB Personnel Committee by June 1 (November 1) three (3) copies of the research materials to be included in the extramural review packet.
+The completed review packet should be converted to electronic form for internal purposes.
+In addition the faculty member must provide separately to the chair of the COB Personnel Committee by June 1 (November 1) three (3) copies of the research materials to be included in the extramural review packet, and an electronic version of the same packet.

 C.4 Extramural Reviews: Three extramural reviewers for the candidate's files are to be selected.
 The appropriate administrator and faculty in the discipline(s) of the candidate will select potential extramural reviewers.
 The candidate has the opportunity to review the list of potential reviewers and reject a reviewer if the candidate reasonably expects the reviewer to be biased.
 All extramural reviewers must have research credentials of distinction and academic recognition in the field of the candidate.
 The reviewer must be tenured and hold faculty rank equal to or higher than the rank being sought by the faculty member under consideration.
 The chair of the COB Personnel Committee in consultation with the appropriate administrator is responsible for assuring that all of the reviewers are capable of providing a fair and unbiased evaluation.
 The candidate will determine the content of the extramural packets.
 However, the material in the packets should relate only to research.
 The chair of the COB Personnel Committee will be responsible for mailing the extramural review packets.
 Extramural reviewers will be selected by June 15 (November 15) and will be asked to respond by August 1 (January 1).
 A copy of the review with the identification of the reviewer deleted will be provided to the faculty member.
 The faculty member shall be provided with an opportunity to respond in writing to the evaluation.
-The extramural reviews and the faculty member’s response becomes part of the tenure/promotion report due to be filed .
+The extramural reviews and the faculty member’s response becomes part of the tenure/promotion report due to be filed one week prior to the beginning of the semester

 C.5 School or department recommendation: Two copies of the documentation will be sent to the appropriate administrator.
 (Where feasible, any and all documentation should be in electronic form.)
 Tenured faculty members in the candidate’s discipline review the materials and, at a meeting called by the appropriate administrator, vote by secret ballot "recommended" or "not recommended."
 Members of the COB Personnel Committee do not participate in this part of the process.
 Ballots will provide an opportunity for evaluation in the specific areas of teaching, research, service, and adherence to professional standards and collaboration with students and colleagues.